Press "Enter" to skip to content

 “These episodes demonstrate a structural and constitutional flaw: despite maintaining ballot access, Montana Libertarians too often lack meaningful control over who carries the party label and speaks on their behalf,” the party stated.
 “This flaw has substantially burdened the political activity of the party, ruined the image of the party, undermined faith in the electoral process, and chilled the speech of members who would otherwise run for office as Libertarians.”

-At its convention this year, the party said it adopted a platform amendment stating that political parties have the right to determine their own membership, endorsements, and procedures free from state interference, including mandated open primaries.
+At its most recent convention, the party said it adopted a platform amendment stating that political parties have the right to determine their own membership, endorsements, and procedures free from state interference, including mandated open primaries.
 However, it’s worth noting that such an amendment has no teeth under state law in which to enforce it.

 The party is now considering “all options” to protect its candidate selection process and ensure future nominees reflect the views of Montana Libertarians.